-ECO 365 - Environmental Economics ECO 495 - Topics ENL 365 - Contemporary Post Colonial Fiction HIS 332 - History of United States Foreign Relations HIS 346 - Namibia and South Africa: A Historical Perspective HIS 350 - Latin American History INS 312 - The Politics of Development in Southern Africa POL/WST 341 - Globalization, Social Struggles and the Environment POL 353 - Political and Social Change in Namibia REL 313 - Environmental Theology and Ethics REL 346 - The Church and Social Change in Southern Africa REL 366 - Latin American Liberation Theologies SOC 240 - Protest and Social Change: The Sociology of Social Movements Other topics or study abroad courses with approval of program director For a complete list of courses and descriptions, see the Course Description Search .
+ECO 365 - Environmental Economics ECO 495 - Topics ENL 365 - Contemporary Post-Colonial Fiction HIS 332 - History of United States Foreign Relations HIS 346 - Namibia and South Africa: A Historical Perspective HIS 350 - Latin American History INS 312 - The Politics of Development in Southern Africa POL/WST 341 - Globalization, Social Struggles and the Environment POL 353 - Political and Social Change in Namibia REL 313 - Environmental Theology and Ethics REL 346 - The Church and Social Change in Southern Africa REL 366 - Latin American Liberation Theologies SOC 240 - Protest and Social Change: The Sociology of Social Movements Other topics or study abroad courses with approval of program director For a complete list of courses and descriptions, see the Course Description Search .
 Languages and Cross-Cultural Studies The Department of Languages and Cross-Cultural Studies at Augsburg College contributes in many ways to realizing the College's mission of providing liberal arts education for service in today's world.
 The department is committed to the view that education should go beyond career preparation and that familiarity with the language and culture of another people is an essential step in the development of a truly global perspective.
-The department offers language, literature, and culture courses leading to majors in French, German, Norwegian, and Spanish, as well as an interdisciplinary major in Cross-Cultural Studies.
-Introductory courses in Ojibwe, Farsi, and American Sign Language are offered at Augsburg, and courses in Chinese, Japanese, Latin, and Greek are available to Augsburg students through the five-college Associated Colleges of the Twin Cities (ACTC) consortium.
+The department offers language, literature, and culture courses leading to majors in French, German, and Spanish, as well as an interdisciplinary major in Cross-Cultural Studies.
+Introductory courses in Latin, Norwegian, Ojibwe, Farsi, and American Sign Language are offered at Augsburg, and courses in Ancient Greek, Arabic, Chinese, Japanese, and Portuguese are available to Augsburg students through Augsburg's four partner-institutions in the Associated Colleges of the Twin Cities (ACTC) consortium.
 Knowledge of several languages, perhaps combined with the study of linguistics, is essential in preparing for careers in second-language education and translation, but also represents a valuable special qualification in many other professions.
 Students anticipating careers in international business, law, social work, the diplomatic corps, the health professions, or the ministry may wish to take a second major or minor in languages.
 In addition, a minor in languages is a valuable research tool for those intending to pursue graduate study in most academic disciplines.
-Languages and Cross-Cultural Studies Faculty Michael Kidd (Chair), Anita Fisher, Richard Gresczyk, Diane McDonagh, Peter Morales, Pary Pezechkian-Weinberg, Kate Reinhardt, Frankie Shackelford, Joseph Towle, John van Cleve Degree and Major Requirements Language Major 10 courses above 211 (Norwegian only: 211 and above) including: Two courses in culture Two courses in language Two courses in literature KEY 480 - Topics in Global Interdependence And three electives (from any of the three areas above) At least seven of these courses must be taught in the target language of the major, and at least four of them must be taken on the Augsburg campus.
-A semester of study abroad (15 weeks) is also required.
+Languages and Cross-Cultural Studies Faculty Michael Kidd (Chair), Sarah Degner-Riveros, Randy Gresczyk, Diane McDonagh, Pary Pezechkian-Weinberg, Kate Reinhardt, Joseph Towle, John Van Cleve Degree and Major Requirements Language Major CCS 100 - Introduction to Cultural Studies 9 courses above 211 including: One course in literature KEY 480 - Topics in Global Interdependence A semester of study abroad (15 weeks) is required Students are expected to take as many courses in the target language as possible.
+Other than CCS 100 and KEY 480, any course taught in English must be approved by the advisor for credit toward the major.
 Cross-Cultural Studies Major The Cross-Cultural Studies major consists of three core courses, a language requirement, a study-abroad requirement, and three electives, as specified below.
 Core courses:

-LCS 100 - Introduction to Cultural Studies
+CCS 100 - Introduction to Cultural Studies

-LCS 399 - Internship
+CCS 399 - Internship

 KEY 480 - Topics in Global Interdependence

 Language requirement:

-Minor in French, German, Norwegian or Spanish or completion of the 212 level in two different languages (in Norwegian only: 211).
+Minor in French, German, or Spanish or completion of the 212 level in two different languages.
 Placement waivers of the core skill in languages do not fulfill any part of the language requirement for the Cross-Cultural Studies major.
 Heritage speakers must earn credit by examination for 212, if following the two-language path, or complete the coursework for a minor in available languages (consult Academic Advising for testing in less commonly taught languages).
 Study-abroad requirement (consult Augsburg Abroad for offerings): One semester (15 weeks) on an approved study abroad program or two short-term international study experiences approved by the department Electives: